NSS Key Log Format

 <Label>describes the following secret.

 <ClientRandom>is 32 bytes Random value from the Client Hello message, encoded as 64 hexadecimal characters.

 <Secret>depends on the Label (see below).

-The following labels are defined, following by a description of the secret:
+The following labels are defined, followed by a description of the secret:

 CLIENT_RANDOM: 48 bytes for the master secret, encoded as 96 hexadecimal characters (for SSL 3.0, TLS 1.0, 1.1 and 1.2)